 Tell Me How You Sail and I'll Tell You What Boat You Need: Profile Guide (2026)

-One of the most common (and costly) mistakes in the nautical sector is buying a boat based on looks rather than the actual sailing plan.
-It's easy to fall in love with the sporty lines of a speedboat or the majesty of a three-cabin cruiser at the boat show, but the reality of the sea is very different.
+One of the most common (and costly) mistakes in the boating industry is buying a boat based on looks rather than the actual sailing plan.
+It's easy to fall in love with the sporty lines of a speedboat or the majesty of a three-cabin cruiser at a boat show, but the reality of the sea is very different.

 The best boat in the world is not the biggest, fastest, or most expensive: it's the one you will use every weekend without it being a headache.